NET WORTH: Unknown

 BACKGROUND: A West Virginia native, Bruce R. Evans received his bachelor's degree in mechanical engineering and economics from Vanderbilt University in 1981, and later an MBA from Harvard Business School.
-Evans joined Summit Partners in 1986, a growth equity, venture capital and credit investment firm, with offices in Boston, Menlo Park and London, which has raised some $16 billion in capital since its inception.
+Evans joined Summit Partners in 1986, a growth equity, venture capital and credit investment firm, with offices in Boston, Menlo Park and London, which has raised around $16 billion in capital since its inception.

-EDUCATION & YOUTH: Evans and his wife Bridgitt, through their Evans Family Foundation, have supports places like Bowdoin College, Boston College, Harvard Business School (they're both alums), Miami University of Ohio (Bridgitt's alma mater), Vanderbilt University, Boys and Girls Club of Boston, Roxbury Latin School, and Match School Foundation, which supports Match Charter Public School.
+EDUCATION & YOUTH: Evans and his wife Bridgitt, through their Evans Family Foundation, support places like Bowdoin College, Boston College, Harvard Business School (they're both alums), Miami University of Ohio (Bridgitt's alma mater), Vanderbilt University, Boys and Girls Club of Boston, Roxbury Latin School, and Match School Foundation, which supports Match Charter Public School.
 The couple has also supported the Steppingstone Foundation, which "develops and implements programs that prepare underserved schoolchildren for educational opportunities," and the BELL Foundation.
 BELL "exists to transform the academic achievements, self-confidence, and life trajectories of children living in under-resourced communities."

-Vanderbilt and Harvard Business School have been especially well-supported through the Evans' giving and Evans recently became chair of Vanderbilt's board.
-The Evans couple also created an endowed scholarship fund at their undergraduate alma maters, Miami University and Vanderbilt, specifically to help students attend Harvard Business School.
+Vanderbilt and Harvard Business School have been especially well-supported through the Evans' grantmaking and Evans recently became chair of Vanderbilt's board.
+The couple also created an endowed scholarship fund at their undergraduate alma maters, Miami University and Vanderbilt, specifically to help students attend Harvard Business School.
 Both Evans and Bridgitt attended Harvard with the help of financial aid.

 ARTS & CULTURE: Bridgitt has a passion for the arts, and is is an avid art collector, particularly of contemporary art.
 She cofounded VIA or Visionary Initiatives in Art, through which she's helped build a nationwide collective of art patrons who fund arts projects.
-The couple through their Evans Family Foundation has also recently supported arts outfits such as Foundation for Contemporary Arts in New York, and Isabella Stewart Gardner Museum in Boston.
+The couple through their Evans Family Foundation has also recently supported arts organizations such as Foundation for Contemporary Arts in New York, and Isabella Stewart Gardner Museum in Boston.

-BOSTON COMMUNITY: Grantees have included Friends of Public Garden, Victory Programs, a "Boston-based multi-service agency providing individualized treatment programs to people recovering from alcohol and drug addiction," and The One Fund Boston, an outfit established after the Boston Marathon bombings in 2013.
+BOSTON COMMUNITY: Grantees have included Friends of Public Garden, Victory Programs, a "Boston-based multi-service agency providing individualized treatment programs to people recovering from alcohol and drug addiction," and The One Fund Boston, an organization established after the Boston Marathon bombings in 2013.

 LOOKING FORWARD: Evans is only in his 50s and still very much engaged in business.
 So far, the couple's philanthropy has stuck close to home in Boston and to other regions where the family has ties.
 Bridgitt's arts work is worth keeping an eye on.